Impact of Blur and Resolution on Demographic Disparities in 1-to-Many Facial Identification: Conclusions and Discussion

 We focus on accuracy of 1-to-many matching in terms of the false positive identification rate for the rank-one match of a probe image against a set of gallery images that contains one or more other images of the same identity as the probe (``closed-set'' matching).
 We do not consider schemes in which the 1-to-many search returns all matches above a similarity threshold or the top N matches.
 For a series of results based on both the probe image and the enrolled images being government ID-quality, we use three different approaches to assess the propensity for false positive identification in 1-to-many search.
 We show that the relative ranking across demographics for 1-to-many matching is different than the ranking for 1-to-1 matching.
 This is because 1-to-1 matching uses a fixed similarity threshold across demographics, while rank-one 1-to-many matching results in a false positive identification when the rank-one nonmated match is higher similarity than the rank-one mated match.
 We also point out that comparison of 1-to-many accuracy across demographics should be done with equal number of identities and images/identity across demographics.
 And we show that using only the d' for separation of mated and non-mated distributions may not be sufficient to appropriately compare accuracy across demographics.

 We show that increasing blur in the probe image causes the mated distribution to shift to lower similarity and thereby increases the FPIR.
 Similarly, we show that lower spatial resolution in the probe image causes the mated distribution to shift to lower similarity and thereby increase the FPIR.
-The high accuracy of modern CNN-based matchers when both probe and enrolled images are government ID quality \cite{Krishnapriya_TTS_2020,Grother_NIST_2019} can degrade dramatically if the probe image has substantial blur or low resolution on the face.
+The high accuracy of modern CNN-based matchers, when both probe and enrolled images are of government ID quality \cite{Krishnapriya_TTS_2020,Grother_NIST_2019}, can degrade dramatically if the probe image exhibits substantial blur or low resolution on the face, as is often the case in real-world ``surveillance" settings.

 Image blur level and spatial resolution of the cropped face are quality factors that are readily estimated.
 Our results suggest that these factors should be considered when assessing the usefulness of a probe for 1-to-many search.
-Our analysis here for ArcFace and MORPH is an example of the type of analysis that could be done for a particular operational scenario's matcher and face dataset in order to establish quality thresholds for probe images used in facial identification.
+Our analysis here, employing three matchers (ArcFace, AdaFace, and MagFace) and utilizing MORPH as a test dataset, is an example of the type of analysis that could be done for a particular operational scenario's matcher and face dataset in order to establish quality thresholds for probe images used in facial identification.

 { }